UML-Cyber-Security/CCDC_Practice_Infrastructure/Taiga/Project.md

     <img src="Images/P4.png" width=800>

-5. Now we have a project, you may want to add a Kanban or Scrum system to the Project, First goto the settings (Highlighted Below).
+5. Now we have a project, you may want to add a Kanban or Scrum system to the Project, First go to the settings (Highlighted Below).

     <img src="Images/P5.png" width=800>